Everyday Nourishing Foods

 Onion Tomato curry sauce is a simple everyday Indian-style onion tomato masala paste that can be used to make many Indian dishes in less time.

 This onion tomato curry sauce is usually called bhuna masala (means roasted masala).
-I have modified the authentic bhuna masala recipe a little bit to make it healthy and tasty.
+I have modified the authentic bhuna masala recipe a little bit to make it thick and tasty.

 This stores very well in the freezer for around 3 to 4 months and 5 days in the refrigerator.
 So you can make it on Sunday and use it on weekdays for quick lunch and dinner recipes.